Skip to content

 No data lifecycle

 Keeping all data forever with no archival or deletion strategy.
-Storage costs grow, query performance degrades, and compliance risk increases (you cannot comply with “right to erasure” if you do not know where data is).
+Storage costs grow, query performance degrades, and compliance risk increases (you cannot comply with “right to erasure” if you do not know where data lives).

 Shadow IT data stores